grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 While Gregory got the hoses for the bilge pump connected, Chips got on the PA with Hemi.
 "We gotta fucking fix these shitty fuckin' welds or it'll flood the fucking _Gnat_ when we open its fuckin' hatch, Hemi.
 Tell Shakes to sit fuckin' tight, and not to do a fuckin' thing."
 Hemi acknowledged, and she started putting her welding gear on.

 It was cold, frustrating, cramped work.
-But such had been all of Chips work on this trip.
-Maybe her whole life, she reflected.
+But such had been all of Chips work on this trip --- maybe her whole life, she reflected.
 She let out a never-slowing stream of curses, attempting to damn down to a permanent watery hell not just all materials and work processes, but all the societal systems and turns of fate that had conspired against her to bring her to this particular misery.

 Shakes' welds were horrifically ugly, like stitch work on a revivified 19th Century cadaver.
 Stopping the leaks required hammering metal sheet patches into place, and welding them until they no longer leaked.
 Chips felt nothing but lucky when the leaking started to slow without her having made the situation worse by cutting through the mating ring or the hull of the _Gnat_.

 Eventually Chips had welded enough patching material in place that the leak slowed to a seep, and then finally stopped altogether.
-The pump sucked the last of the water out the well, leaving them looking at the recessed domed top hatch of the _Gnat_.
+The pump sucked the last of the water out the well, leaving them looking at the domed top hatch of the _Gnat_ down in the recess.
 The whole mess was holding, though Chips hoped she would never have to test it at any depth deeper than they already were.

 Chips banged on the hatch with the end of the welding stick.
 "Eh Shakes ya fucker.
 You can open this fuckin' thing up now."
 She yelled into the empty metal well, her voice bouncing the curses back at her.
 There was the sound of the rusty sealing gears squeaking open and the hatch lifted up.

-Shakes was grinning up at them as residual water dripped down on him.
+Shakes was grinning up at them as residual water rained down on him.
 "Who's a fuckin' anglerfish now, eh motherfuckers?"

 "Don't touch them fucking welds when ya come through, the fuckers are still hellish fuckin' hot."